aheil/prog1/slides/00_prog1_intro.md

   - ... also spend time together (pair programming) so solve problems
   - ... experience quite some times with a lot of frustration
   - ... spend a lot of time debugging things and getting frustrated (your entire career, tbh)
-- Wee will support you in overcoming your frustration
+  - We will support you in overcoming your frustration

 ---